Skip to main content

 Thank you for your interest in our product.
 Our financial expert will connect with you shortly to help you choose the best plan.

-List of Deaths Covered Under Term Insurance
+Which types of Deaths are Covered in a Term Insurance

-• Natural Death: Generally, term insurance plans cover natural deaths that happen due to any disease or medical condition of the policyholder.
 For example, the policyholder passes during their sleep due to a heart attack.
-In this case, the sum assured will be paid to the nominees or beneficiaries as the plan covers natural death insurance or death due to such medical condition.
+In this case, the sum assured will be paid to the nominees or beneficiaries as the plan covers natural death or death due to such a medical condition.
+For those wondering, "does term insurance cover natural death?", the answer is generally yes, subject to the policy's terms and conditions.

-• Accidental Deaths: The death cover insurance considers deaths caused due to accidents are covered by term insurance policies.
 However, if the accident happens due to intoxication or under the influence of drugs, then the life insurer will reject the claim made by the nominees.
 If the policyholder passes away in an accident due to any criminal or unlawful activity, the insurer is not liable to pay the claim.

 1. Driving under the influence of alcohol or any other kind of narcotic drugs